smartinternz02/SI-GuidedProject-706069-1706627838/README.md

 Written in Java, using Selenium WebDriver, TestNG, Maven, and the Page Object Model.

-An automation portfolio project by [Chris Wade](https://ca.linkedin.com/in/chrismarkwade "LinkedIn").

 ## Features

 - Use of the PageFactory class and the FindBy annotation to create Page Objects